 DNS attacks aren’t very complicated, so these attacks tend to be more simple to fend off.
 Don’t doubt even for a second that a DNS attack will take your servers out.
 Even though DNS floods are relatively simple, they can still be deadly.
 There are a few techniques that can prepare you for an inevitable attack.

-A DNS flood simply sends many requests to your domain name server, so an attack would be fairly obvious if you had software that monitored the amount of requests received.
+Monitoring DNS Requests: A DNS flood simply sends many requests to your domain name server, so an attack would be fairly obvious if you had software that monitored the number of requests received.
 There are services out there for this.
 If you can’t monitor DNS traffic, you won’t even know that you are being attacked.
 The first step to preventing a DNS flood is being aware of it.

-Services such as BIND or Incapsula give you graphs that monitor DNS traffic.
+Services such as BIND or StackPath give you graphs that monitor DNS traffic.
 If your DNS server is being flooded, the graphs will make it fairly obvious.

-There’s nothing better than having a third party provider when it comes to name servers.
+Cloud-Based name servers: There’s nothing better than having a third-party provider when it comes to name servers.
 You can pay a company such as Dyn or Neustar to host your DNS server and take incoming requests.
 If you don’t have an IT team or don’t have the time to secure your own network, cloud-based DNS providers is a solid option.

 Stopping Application Layer Attacks